unChaz/sci-fi-5e/docs/classes/cybernetic.md

 * *(a)* a scorcher and 20 clips of ammunition or (*b*) any simple weapon
 * *(a)* a scholar's pack or (*b*) an incursion kit
 * a tekcaster
-* Flak armor, and two ion daggers
+* scarab skin, and two ion daggers

 ### Bionic Enhancements

 At 1st level, to allow you to to seamlessly interface with computers, you have been upgraded with bionic enhancements.
-Your sleeve must be synthetic, bionic, or you have paid to have custom bionic enhancements installed.
+Your Skin must be synthetic, bionic, or you have paid to have custom bionic enhancements installed.

 ### AI Patron